 Are financial services taking the prospect of a hard Brexit seriously?
 Banks have definitely been thinking about it since the UK voted out of the EU.
 But I think a “wait and see” approach has been employed to date.
 There has been a lot of rhetoric by certain big US banks like JPMorgan and Goldman Sachs threatening to move their operations to another European country, but actually on the scale of things very little has been done.
 Despite the panic, I think the City is still considered the leading financial hub in Europe for conducting international business.

-* Rachel Williams - Editor of QA-financial.com, interviewed Kinsuk Mitra, Head of Risk & Compliance, Global Solutions for financial services at HCL technologies on 21st November 2017.
+* Rachel Williams - Editor of QA-financial.com, interviewed Kinsuk Mitra, Head of Risk & Compliance, Global Solutions for financial services at HCLTech technologies on 21st November 2017.